 - 2-3 cloves of chopped garlic

-Preheat oven to 275 degrees.
-Heat olive oil in a Dutch oven (or baking dish).
-Combine seasonings and rub onto the meat thoroughly.
-Sear the meat in the olive oil on all sides.
-Spread the green chiles over the roast.
-Add beef broth, reserved green chile juice and chopped garlic.
 Cover pan and place in oven.
 Cook 4-5 hours until shreds easily.
-Check on roast every couple of hours to make sure there is plenty of liquid… if it’s low add more broth.
-You can also cook this dish on the stove top or in a crock-pot.
-Shred the meat and mix into the remaining liquid.
-Taste and re season if necessary.
+Check on the roast every couple of hours to make sure there is plenty of liquid… if it’s low add more broth.
+You can also cook this dish on the stovetop or in a crock pot.
+Shred the meat and mix it into the remaining liquid.
+Taste and re-season if necessary.

 Flour Tortilla Bowls:

 Preheat the oven to 350 degrees.
 Coat the ovenproof tortilla bowl.

 You can also use an oven-safe bowl turned upside down and drape the tortilla over it.
 Spray the tortilla with olive oil cooking spray.
 Bake the tortillas for 10-15 minutes or until golden brown and crisp.
 Let cool slightly.

 - Shredded Beef